 Pricing

 MSRP of the Gigabyte RTX 4090 Gaming OC is $1700, so $100 over the Founders Edition, but just $50 cheaper than the rest of the options.
-So spending the extra $50 might be worth it if you want a more premium look and feel.
+So spending the additional $50 might be worth it if you want a more opulent look and a fancier feel.

 Design

-The design of the Gaming OC is completely reworked for the RTX 4000 series.
-The entire shroud is predominantly black with three fans on the front, and it is a lot more toned down than previous generations.
+The design of the Gaming OC is entirely revamped for the RTX 4000 series.
+The entire shroud is predominantly black with three fans on the front, and it is a lot more understated than previous generations.

 Performance And Overclocking Capabilities